rackerlabs/support-how-to/content/how-to/rackspace-intelligence/getting-started-with-rackspace-intelligence-for-the-cloud/index.md

-Depending on the [notification plans](/support/how-to/working-with-rackspace-intelligence-notification-plans) you have defined, appropriate communications and actions might have already occurred in response to these alerts.
+Depending on the [notification plans](/support/how-to/working-with-rackspace-intelligence-notification-plans) you have defined, the system might already have sent appropriate communications and taken actions in response to these alerts.
 Examine the list directly to investigate infrastructure status in context whether or not the system automatically [notified](/support/how-to/working-with-notifications-in-rackspace-intelligence) you about status changes.

 ### Change how Rackspace Intelligence communicates its findings

-You can manage your status change notification process, as well as which notifications the system suppresses.
+You can manage your status change notification process and select which notifications the system suppresses.

-You can also examine a log to investigate the changes that occurred while notifications were suppressed.
+You can also examine a log to investigate the changes that occurred while the system suppressed notifications.

 #### Report infrastructure status